thomasmarsh/python-turtle/turtle.md

 ```

 * In the previous exercise, there is a white gap left between the two passes of lines.
 Can you fix it?
+* Add a color gradient to the moiré examples.
+Consider setting the window background to black and use the color-cycling code from `squares2.py`.
+Notice that it is easy to extract the functions you need now that the code is refactored.
 * Refactor the moiré circles program from earlier using the principles you've just learned.

 ## <a name="turtle"></a>5&nbsp;&nbsp;&nbsp;Turtle Graphics